CipherIQ/docs-portal/docs/crypto-tracer/12-performance.md

 # Performance Considerations

-This section covers performance characteristics, optimization techniques, and monitoring for crypto-tracer.
+This section covers performance characteristics, optimization techniques, and monitoring for **crypto-tracer**.

 ## Expected Performance

-crypto-tracer is designed to have minimal impact on system performance.
+**crypto-tracer** is designed to have minimal impact on system performance.

 ### CPU Usage